Conscious Aging as a Spiritual Practice

-An opportunity to improve your experience of the days and weeks of the rest of your life through consciously engaging your innate, true spirit every day.
+An opportunity to begin now to improve your experience of the days and weeks of the rest of your life.

 Our practice offers a NEW FUTURE to people who know, at some level, that it’s time for something more, different, and better for the rest of their life than what they have experienced to date.
 Something new!
 It is based on a client-centered program we call Conscious Aging as a Spiritual Practice (CASP).

 Sound too good to be true?
 Well, it isn’t.
-Ask yourself: “Do I really want 2019 to be a repeat of 2018 … or any other year?”
-Alternatively, “what stops me in 2019 from doing something I’ve always wanted to do, but couldn’t because…?
+Ask yourself: “Do I really want 2024 to be a repeat of 2023 … or any other year?”
+Alternatively, “what stops me in now from doing something I’ve always wanted to do, but couldn’t because…?
 (Fill in your own long-squelched desire, and inability to pursue it.)
-Relatedly, ask yourself, “what part, or parts, of my already-lived life would I like to let go of now?” …so I can begin in 2019 to do something (name it) that I really want—or believe I might like?
+Relatedly, ask yourself, “what part, or parts, of my already-lived life would I like to let go of now?” …so I can begin to do something (name it) that I really want—or believe I might like?

 CASP entails becoming increasingly conscious of, and paying close attention to those questions, and what they signify.
 Typically, they relate to hopes, dreams, aspirations, and needs that nurture us and give us life as we age.
 Or other notions that drain it from us.
 In response, CASP entails increasingly conscious motivation and commitment to do more of what nurtures and less of what drains.
 The more we do this as a regular practice, the better life gets for us, by our own measures of “better.”
 As clients increasingly experience the benefits of doing what nurtures their soul, and less of what doesn’t, the easier and more natural it gets to do more.
 That is, the more it becomes a spiritual practice; one that nurtures their deepest selves.